DragonMinded/netboot/README.md

 ### binary_patch

 This script can either diff two same-length binaries and produce a patch similar to the files found in `patches/` or it can take a binary and one or more patch files and produce a new binary with the patches applied.
+Note that this is just a frontend to the same utility that lives in <https://github.com/DragonMinded/arcadeutils> and as such all documentation there applies here as well.
 Invoke the script like so to see options:

 ```
 python3 -m scripts.binary_patch --help